-Why we need change
+Why do we need change?

 Avoid, reduce, compensate

-Our global sustainability initiative
+Our sustainability initiative

-Our dream is a world where you don’t need to own a car to lead a happy and hassle-free life.
-We want to enable cities where politics of restricting car use is no longer necessary as we have better alternatives.
-Our goal is to create the best solutions for sustainable freedom of mobility.
+Our dream is a world where you don’t need to own a car to lead a mobile and hassle-free life.
+We want to enable cities where there’s no need to restrict driving, but where people have better alternatives to choose from instead.

-Sustainable development goals
+Our sustainable development goals

 Sustainable cities and communities

-Industry, innovation and infrastructure
+Sustainable industry, innovation and infrastructure